2019 CRKN Access to Knowledge Conference

 Keynote Speaker: Leslie Weir

-Leslie Weir will become the Librarian and Archivist of Canada on August 30, 2019.
+Leslie Weir became the Librarian and Archivist of Canada on August 30, 2019.
 Before coming to Library and Archives Canada, Ms. Weir was the University Librarian at the University of Ottawa from 2003 to 2018.
 Ms. Weir is one of the founding architects of Scholars Portal, and served as Chair of the Ontario Council of University Libraries from 2010 to 2012.
 Ms. Weir served as President of Canadiana.org, where she oversaw the introduction of the Heritage Project, in collaboration with Library and Archives Canada, to digitize and make openly accessible some 60 million Heritage archival images.
 She also served as President of the Canadian Association of Research Libraries from 2007 to 2009 and the Ontario Library Association in 2017.

 Ms. Weir will deliver the keynote address of the CRKN Access to Knowledge Conference on Friday, October 18, from 8:45 a.m. to 9:15 a.m.